 Washington Headquarters Services provides Equal Employment Opportunity (EEO) data in accordance with the requirements under Title III of the Notification and Federal Employee Antidiscrimination and Retaliation (No FEAR) Act of 2002 (P.L.
 107-174).
-Should you have any questions regarding the information contained in this website, please contact the EEO Programs Division (EEOD) at 571-372-0832.
+Should you have any questions regarding the information contained in this website, please contact the Office of EEO Programs (EEOP) at 571-372-0832.

 On May 15, 2002, Congress enacted the "Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002," which is commonly known as the No FEAR Act.